 Newborn Baby Hacks to make life easier

 No amount of reading books or talking with family members can prepare you what life is really like with a baby.
 There are just SO many things you won’t be prepared for, or think of on your own.
 That’s ok!
-This list of handy genius baby hacks for new parents will (hopefully) blow your mind and have you thinking… WHY DIDN’T I THINK OF THAT?!
+This list of handy newborn baby hacks for new parents will (hopefully) blow your mind and have you thinking… WHY DIDN’T I THINK OF THAT?!

 And, it’s not your fault – you don’t get enough time to sleep, eat, or do much of anything you are used to doing.
 Not to mention if you’re recently postpartum, you’re still dealing with learning to breastfeed and recovering from childbirth.
 (If you’re still in that stage – here’s another post on postpartum hacks and one breastfeeding hacks too if you need those!)

 I decided to impart all of my best baby hacks (or “new mom life hacks” if you like), as well as some ideas from other moms who have been there too.
 You’ll love these baby hacks to make life easier!

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)